MekdiYilma/dreams/README.md

 1. Web-scrapped a subset of the [Sleep and Dream Database (SDDb)](https://sleepanddreamdatabase.org/), a digital archive and search engine developed by a psychologist and dream researcher Kelly Bulkeley, Ph.D.
 As of Apr 2021, the database has a little over 34,000 dream entries from participants with varying backgrounds.

 2. Filtered the dataset by the association of the dreams to "Fire", "Air", "Water", and "Earth" keywords, which yielded ~17% of the SDDb, each dream recorded with the appropriate associated survey series, date, and details such as demographics or dream related measurements of the dreamer (e.g., recollection/insomnia).
+Here is a sample dream journal from the racial justice survey series.

     <img src="./img/SDDb_web_page_example.png" width="300">